satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 The controller is powered by the TV via USB.
 HyperHDR and FTDI communicate losslessly via the TV's USB port at a baud rate of 3,2 MB, so a network connection is not required.

+To prevent unwanted flickering or flashing of the LEDs, a resistor between 47 and 470 ohms can be installed in the data line.

 ```
 FTDI  |  SK6812RGBW/WS2812b
 AD1 →    DATA